My Cosplay Goals

 Image is a photo of me smiling at the camera.
 I'm wearing a cloak with a furry hood.
 Underneath, I'm wearing a white shirt.
 This is my Red Riding Hood cosplay.

 Red Riding Hood is a cosplay I rent.
 Through word of mouth, I found out about someone who was advertising renting costumes.
-They had a variety of different costumes including Snow White, Leia, Wonder Woman, and other costumes.
-They used to have a Facebook page created for their business, but when I went to link to it, it looks like it was deleted.
+They had a variety of different costumes, including Snow White, Leia, Wonder Woman, and other costumes.
+They used to have a Facebook page created for their business, but when I went to link to it, it looked like it had been deleted.
 One of the cosplays I would rent the most was Red Riding Hood because I knew the cosplay fit and it was comfortable.
-As far as cost, it would depend.
-It depended on whether I would wear it to multiple conventions, how long I would keep the cosplay for, and how much was I renting.
+As far as cost, it depends.
+It depended on whether I would wear it to multiple conventions, how long I would keep the cosplay for, and how much I was renting.
 It’s hard to put this into an exact dollar amount.
-I can confirm that I never paid more than $80 for one cosplay.
+I can confirm that I never paid more than $80 for one costume.

 With my cosplay reflection posts, I will break down each cosplay based on a series of prompts.
 Why did I choose this cosplay?
 How easy was this cosplay to put together?
 When did I wear this cosplay for the first time?
 Do I still wear this cosplay, and would I cosplay from this fandom again?